leorenis/logbook/tools/git/commands.md

 `vim ~/.git-credentials`

+### Staging, Unstage and Stash Code

+In Git, the term "stage" is often used interchangeably with "add".
+You can stage files in the terminal using the `git add` command.
+This command adds new or changed files in your working directory to the Git staging area, allowing you to choose what you are going to commit.

+To stage all changes in your repository, you can use `git add .` or `git add -A` to stage all files, including new, modified, and deleted files.

 ### Cherry Picking with Git

 Sometimes you don't want to merge a whole branch into another, and only need to pick one or two specific commits.
 This process is called 'cherry picking'.